 The overall goal of a well-designed and well-implemented sampling and analysis program is to measure accurately what is really there.
 Environmental decisions are made on the assumption that analytical results are, within known limits of accuracy and precision, representative of site conditions.
-Many sources of error exist that could affect the analytical results.
-These sources of error may include sample collection methods, sample handling, preservation, and transport; personnel training; analytical methods; data reporting; and record keeping.
-A quality assurance program is designed to minimize these sources of error and to control all phases of the monitoring process.
+Many sources of error exist that could affect the analytical results, including sample collection methods; sample handling, preservation, and transport; personnel training; analytical methods; data reporting; and record keeping.
+Quality assurance programs are designed to minimize these sources of error and to control all phases of the monitoring process.